fizerkhan/display-frames/README.md

 ## Display frames

 This repo contains various display frames which you can use it to make your screenshots awesome.
-These are collected several sites(Thanks MockuPhone).
+These are collected from several sites(Special Thanks to MockuPhone).

 Feel free to give a pull request for new display frames.